Vienna

 A medieval centre of science and religion the monastery became wealthy due to its wine production and also due to its location and control of a once important crossing of the Danube.

-Highlights: 12th century Verdun Altar, the medieval cloisters, the abbey church and the 18th century imperial rooms of Karl VI including the Marble Hall.
+12th century Verdun Altar, the medieval cloisters, the abbey church and the 18th century imperial rooms of Karl VI including the Marble Hall.

 Klosterneuburg Abbey